-Students living in the Native Space community will demonstrate growth and learning along three focal points of the living experience: culture, academics, and community engagement
+Students living in Native Space will demonstrate growth and learning along the three focal points of the living experience: culture, academics, and community engagement

 - Students are expected to abide by all University Housing standards and commit to living a well and balanced life.

 - Students are expected to volunteer at events during Native American Heritage Month in November and at the annual NC State Pow Wow.

 - Students are strongly encouraged to sign up for the Native American History course in the Fall with Dr. Judy Kertesz (Lumbee).

 - Mentors will live in Wood Residence Hall.

 - Mentors should be in good academic and judicial standards with the university.